ska-sa/katgpucbf/doc/xbgpu.networking.rst

 when trying to modify or duplicate the katxbgpu receiver functionality.

-Once the katxbgpu module has been installed, the receiver module can be accesed using `import katxbgpu._katxbgpu.recv` in Python.
+Once the katxbgpu module has been installed, the receiver module can be accesed using ``import katxbgpu._katxbgpu.recv`` in Python.

 Chunk Lifecycle
 ---------------

-A chunk is the main mechanism that allows for data to be transferred around the katxbgpu program
+A chunk is the main mechanism that allows for data to be transferred around the katxbgpu program.

 A chunk has to be created by the main program.
-The user assigns a buffer of a specific size to the chunk and then passes the chunk to the receiver using the `add_chunk()` function.
+The user assigns a buffer of a specific size to the chunk and then passes the chunk to the receiver using the :meth:`!.add_chunk` function.
 This chunk is added to a free chunks stack.
 Chunks on this stack are not being used.
 They will be popped off of this stack when a new chunk is required.